 Beyond Unlimited comes with 15GB hotspot allocation, talk, and text unlimited and use in Canada or Mexico.
 You’ll also enjoy HD video streaming perfect for HD videos, video calling, and HD games.
 And under the Beyond Unlimited plan, you can choose from 61 phones available at Verizon.

-6. Sprint Unlimited Premium
+6. Sprint Unlimited Premium most affordable

 - Unlimited plan price at $25 a month